 Professor Rafi Walden outlined much of the work he and his colleagues were performing both in the Ramallah region, as well as Gaza.
 In addition, he informed them about the medical assistance provided to injured Syrians on the border with Israel, where the wounded are initially treated before being moved to the larger hospitals in Tel Aviv, if required.
 This information was gracefully welcomed by all present, as much of what was communicated by the Waldens is not openly expressed in our Australian news services.

-As their trip coincided with Purim, the Waldens attended Megillah reading at Temple Beth Israel
+As their trip coincided with Purim, the Waldens attended Megillah reading at Temple Beth Israel in Melbourne.

 To read more about the Waldens’ visit to Jewish communities and Reform congregations in Australia, including an interview with Professor Tsvia Walden in the Australian Jewish News, click here.